Ba-hub/evilpdf/README.md

 [#] Run: python2 evilpdf.py

+[#] Manually Listening: nc -lvp 4444

-© This tools was created by @thelinuxchoise
+© This tools was created by: @thelinuxchoise

 © Modified by: ghosthub (b@b@y)